robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 __ `Creating start-up scripts`_

 The long option format is case-insensitive, which facilitates writing option names in an easy-to-read format.
-For example, :opt:`--SuiteStatLevel` is equivalent to, but easier to read than :opt:`--suitestatlevel`.
+For example, :option:`--SuiteStatLevel` is equivalent to, but easier to read than :option:`--suitestatlevel`.

 Setting option values
 ~~~~~~~~~~~~~~~~~~~~~

 Most of the options require a value, which is given after the option
 name.
 Both short and long options accept the value separated
-from the option name with a space, as in :cli:`--include tag`
+from the option name with a space, as in `--include tag`
-or :cli:`-i tag`.
+or `-i tag`.
 With long options, the separator can also be the
-equals sign, for example :cli:`--include=tag`, and with short options the
+equals sign, for example `--include=tag`, and with short options the
-separator can be omitted, as in :cli:`-itag`.
+separator can be omitted, as in `-itag`.

 Some options can be specified several times.
 For example,
-:cli:`--variable VAR1:value --variable VAR2:another` sets two
+`--variable VAR1:value --variable VAR2:another` sets two
 variables.
 If the options that take only one value are used several
 times, the value given last is effective.